-Research and data
+Research and Data

 Collective Intelligence

-Finding underperforming vessels
+Identifying underperforming vessels

 Green-Jakobsen assists companies in getting an overview of factors that influence both vessel operation and people’s performance.

 With over 20 years of experience, we focus on results and the processes driving them.
 We gain insights into crew engagement, safety culture, and team competencies by identifying proxy indicators.
-Proxy indicators are leading indicators for performance tracking, risk mitigation and ESG reporting.
-Green-Jakobsen’s blend of qualitative and quantitative data enhances focus on key areas, supporting effective human performance initiatives.
+Proxy indicators are leading indicators for performance tracking, risk mitigation, and ESG reporting.
+Green-Jakobsen’s blend of qualitative and quantitative data enhances the focus on key areas, supporting effective human performance initiatives.
 The example below illustrates that “Leaders’ ability to give clear directions on safety” is the most influential proxy indicator of collective intelligence.
 A dip in this indicator will, in this instance, cause significant performance issues for this organisation.

 Port State Control and Vetting Performance